The-Story-Engine/TheStoryEngine/infrastructure/README.md

 HASURA_JWT_SECRET_KEY= A secret, at least 256bit.
 HASURA_JWT_AUDIENCE= Audience used in the jwt token HASURA_HOSTNAME=The hostname to use for Hasura, must exist in the hosted zone given above.
-ACTIONS_HOSTNAME=The hostname to use for the Actions endpoint, must exist in the hosted zone given above.
 ```

 - To see a preview of the changes do